ivobeerens-nl/blog/content/blog/2024/06/Pass GitHub variable to Packer PowerShell provisioner/index.md

 }
 ```

-6. In the Packer configuration, add the PowerShell provisioner, add an environment variable and point to the script that downloads the software.
+6. In the Packer configuration, add the PowerShell provisioner, add an environment variable and point to location of the script that downloads the software.

 ```yaml
   provisioner "powershell" {